 VR has found its use in some functional applications for risk and compliance management, enabling companies to enhance uptime during maintenance and minimize the consequences of accidents.

 VR-embedded technologies offer more experiential learning and training.
-Professor Jeremy Bailenson, the founder of Stanford University’s Virtual Human Interaction Lab, claims that in comparison with other AI applications, with a VR application, users retain a third more information from their immersive experience.
+Professor Jeremy Bailenson, the founder of Stanford University’s Virtual Human Interaction Lab, claims that compared to other AI applications, with a VR application, users retain a third more information from their immersive experience.

-VR is related to all kind of simulations.
-In the context of risk management, it can be really effective in modelling emergency situations, especially for technology-heavy and hazardous industries.
+VR is related to all kinds of simulations.
+In the context of risk management, it can be effective in modeling emergency situations, especially for technology-heavy and hazardous industries.
 With a VR headset that recreates entirely new landscapes, employees can be trained to deal with catastrophic situations without endangering their lives.

-For instance, in the industrial segment VR-driven technologies allow simulating a nuclear reactor meltdown or other major infrastructure failures.
+For instance, in the industrial segment, VR-driven technologies allow the simulation of a nuclear reactor meltdown or other major infrastructure failures.
 In a civil context, it can replicate emergency response to different catastrophic disasters.

-By applying VR, companies can also improve initial training and skill maintenance of dangerous equipment, enhancing thereby handling complex systems and management of safety issues connected with critical risks.
+By applying VR, companies can also improve initial training and skill maintenance of dangerous equipment, thereby handling complex systems and managing safety issues connected with critical risks.

 Augmented Realities and Risk Maintenance

-AR technologies offer infrared thermography, which allows engineers to spot anomalies in equipment, such as faulty connections, incompliance with regulations, or abnormal pipe temperature levels.
-With AR-embedded equipment, engineers can use thermovision, which allows detecting tiny differences in temperature within the equipment without touching it and hence reducing any risk of employees getting hurt at a workplace.
+AR technologies offer infrared thermography, which allows engineers to spot anomalies in equipment, such as faulty connections, in compliance with regulations or abnormal pipe temperature levels.
+With AR-embedded equipment, engineers can use thermal vision, which allows for detecting tiny differences in temperature within the equipment without touching it, reducing the risk of employees getting hurt at the workplace.

 AR also can help data scientists and compliance management professionals to visualize data in real time.
 This application can enable security employees to learn how hackers might use various entry points and paths to attack a facility.